 Itching from dry skin

-Pruritus means itching.
-It can be caused by dry skin, pregnancy and a number of disorders, including skin disease and, rarely, cancer.
+Itching, medically called pruritus, can be caused by dry skin, pregnancy and a number of disorders, including skin disease, infection, and, rarely, cancer.

-Anyone can get pruritus but certain groups of people are more susceptible to the condition, including:
+Anyone can get itching but certain groups of people are more susceptible to the condition, including:

-The best way to prevent pruritus is to take care of your skin.
+The best way to prevent itching is to take care of your skin.
 This includes protecting your skin from excessive damage.
 Methods for protecting your skin include the following:

 - Use skin creams and lotions that moisturise your skin and prevent dryness.